HermesZum/U2020-3D-Beginner-to-Advanced-RPG/README.md

 ## About

-Start with fundamentals and finish with an RPG game.
+Start with fundamentals and finish with an advanced RPG game.
 Using Unity 2020 and C#.

 ## What you'll learn